Article Badge Image

 To reduce your premium and pay less out-of-pocket, contact at least 3 or 4 insurance companies and request free rate quotes.

 Make sure you understand the coverage details.
-And once you have the quotes, do a side-by-side comparison to determine which policy offers the most value.
+Once you have the quotes, compare them side-by-side to determine which policy offers the most value.

-As far as choosing companies to compare, you can get recommendations from friends and family.
+You can get recommendations from friends and family when choosing companies to compare.
 You can also locate companies by reading online reviews from reputable websites.

 2. Choose a Higher Insurance Deductible